Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

-Note that the previous proposition is especially useful, when the algebra $\alg A$ is generated by a single operation.
-More formally if $B\subseteq A$ and $g\sim_B g'$, then any $f\in\Clo(A;g)$ is $\sim_B$ related to some $f'\in\Clo(\{0,1\};g')$.
-Indeed, for any fixed $k$, it suffices to start with $\proj_i\sim_B\proj_i$~ (for all $i\leq k$) where the first projection is on $A$ and the second on $\{0,1\}$ and apply the previous proposition as many times as needed.
+Note that the previous proposition is especially useful when the algebra $\alg A$ is generated by a single operation.
+More formally if $B\subseteq A$ and $f\sssB g$, then any $f'\in\Clo(A;f)$ is $\sssB$ related to some $g'\in\Clo(\{0,1\};g)$.
+Indeed, for any fixed $k$, it suffices to start with $\proj^k_i \mbox{(on $A$)} \sssB \proj^k_i$ \mbox{(on $\{0,1\}$)}, for all $i\leq k$, and apply the previous proposition as many times as needed.
 This is in fact exactly how we prove ``(a) implies (d)'' in Theorem~\ref{thm:center_abs} -- the proof of this implication is extracted to the following theorem.

 \begin{theorem} Let $\alg A$ be a minimal Taylor algebra.
-There exists an arity preserving map $f\mapsto f'$ from $\Clo(\alg A)$ to $\Clo(\{0,1\};\maj)$ such that: \begin{itemize} \item if a set $B$ $3$-absorbs $A$ then $f\sim_B f'$, and \item for every prime $p>|A|$ there is a cyclic term of $\alg A$ of arity $p$ which is mapped to $\maj_p$. \end{itemize} \end{theorem} \begin{proof} For any prime $p > |A|$, we have a $p$-ary cyclic operation, say $t$, in $\alg A$.
-If $t$ satisfies $t\sim_B\maj_p$ then one can generate, as in discussion after Proposition~\ref{prop:monotonesim}, a subdirect relation $\sim_B$ between $\Clo(\alg A)$ and $\Clo(\{0,1\};\maj)$.
-Once this is done then, for a any $f\in\Clo(\alg A)$, we can choose any operation $\sim_B$ related to $f$ and fix it to be $f'$.
-Such a map satisfies the conclusion of the theorem, for the fixed $B$.
-If initial condition, i.e. $t\sim_B\maj_p$, held for a number of $B$'s the conclusion will hold for all of them.
-Our induction parameter is the size of the set of $B$'s.
+There exists an arity preserving map $f\mapsto f'$ from $\Clo(\alg A)$ to $\Clo(\{0,1\};\maj)$ such that: \begin{itemize} \item if a set $B$ $3$-absorbs $A$ then $f\sssB f'$ for every $f$ in $\Clo(\alg A)$, and \item for every prime $p>|A|$ there is a cyclic term of $\alg A$ of arity $p$ which is mapped to $\maj_p$. \end{itemize} \end{theorem} \begin{proof} For any prime $p > |A|$, we have a $p$-ary cyclic operation, say $t$, in $\alg A$.
+If $t$ satisfies $t\sssB\maj_p$ then one can generate, as in discussion after Proposition~\ref{prop:monotonesim}, a subdirect relation $\sssB$ between $\Clo(\alg A)$ and $\Clo(\{0,1\};\maj)$.
+Once this is done, we see that for any $f\in\Clo(\alg A)$ we can choose any operation $\sssB$-related to $f$ and fix it to be $f'$.
+Such a map satisfies the conclusion of the theorem, for the set $B$ in question.
+If the initial condition, i.e. $t\sssB\maj_p$, held for a number of $B$'s then the conclusion will hold for all of them.
+We will prove the theorem by induction on the size of the set of $B$'s.